 If the tenant is a private individual, they are not required to withhold any rent (it is considered bothersome for a private tenant to worry about this).
 This does not mean that you, as a landlord, can avoid paying any taxes as the income will still be classed as rental income from real estate and you will still be taxed as a non-resident.
 Instead, your rental management company or accountant is obligated to deduct 20.42% from the rent and pay the tax office each month.

 *It does not include money to be returned to the tenant, such as deposits.

 - Building management fees

 - Fire insurance

 |TAX ON SALE OF PROPERTY|

-If you sell a property in Japan while a non-resident (eg. you are living overseas), the buyer must pay 10.21% of the purchase price to the tax office and the remaining 89.79% to you.
+If you sell a property in Japan while a non-resident (eg. you are living overseas), the buyer must pay 10.21% of the purchase price to the tax office and the remaining 89.79% to you if certain conditions are met.
 If a capital gain is made, you will also be liable for capital gains tax (see here).
 Any excess can be refunded after submitting a tax return.

 There may be situations where the withholding tax is not required upon sale, such as when the sale price is below a certain amount.
 Please consult with a tax accountant for more information.

 You will need to appoint a tax agent in Japan to file a tax return on your behalf with the tax office each year.
 If the withholding tax paid is higher than the amount liable, the excess can be refunded.

 |OWNING PROPERTY IN A CORPORATE NAME|